 Dr. Thornbury and his wife Kimberly, who also holds the Ph.D., have two daughters and reside in Manhattan.

 Jody Hassett Sanchez

 Jody Hassett-Sanchez’s latest documentary More Art Upstairs premieres at Hot Docs, North America’s largest documentary film festival in 2017.
 Her previous film SOLD: Fighting the New Global Slavery has been broadcast in more than 60 countries, screened on more than a thousand campuses and included in the State Department’s international cultural affairs program.

 Jody covered religion, culture, and education for ABC’s World News Tonight andNightline, traveled the globe as CNN’s State Department producer and served as senior producer of CNN’s Cold War Postscript.

 In 2009, Jody created the Africa Film Project which identifies and supports the next generation of African storytellers who are already sparking social change through short documentary films.

-Markus Spieker is working as a political correspondent for the First German Television (ARD).
+Markus Spieker is working as a political correspondent for German Television.
 He has studied history and journalism at the University of Giessen.
 He also attended the “Graduate Screenwriting Program” at the USC-School of Cinematic Arts in Los Angeles.
 He has published a dissertation on “American Cinema in Nazi Germany”, as well as numerous non-fictional books on “Faith”, “Heaven”, “Love”.
 He is currently working on his first novel.